energywebfoundation/origin/docs/traceability.md

 ### 1. **[Issuer](./traceability/packages/issuer.md)**
 The issuer package handles the management of certificates on the blockchain.
 It has two primary components:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
-Smart contracts that execute the on-chain lifecycle of certificates
++ Smart contracts that execute the on-chain lifecycle of certificates

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
-Facades for interacting with smart contract methods.
++ Facades for interacting with smart contract methods.
 The Issuer API uses these facades rather than interacting with the blockchain directly.

 ### 2. **[Issuer API](./traceability/packages/issuer-api.md)**
 Restful endpoints for managing Certificate operations.
 Implements [Issuer blockchain facade](./traceability/contracts/Issuer.md#blockchain-facade) for managing certificate lifecycle.